Manufacturing Business Outlook Survey

 Frequently Asked Questions

-Frequently asked questions about the Philadelphia Fed's Manufacturing Business Outlook Survey.
+Frequently asked questions about the Manufacturing Business Outlook Survey (MBOS).

 Understanding the Manufacturing Business Outlook Survey (MBOS)

-The Federal Reserve Bank of Philadelphia’s MBOS is a monthly qualitative survey that asks high-level executives about the direction of change in activity at their manufacturing firms located in the Third District (eastern and central Pennsylvania, southern New Jersey, and Delaware).
-Sometimes referred to as the Philly Fed Survey, the MBOS launched in 1968 and is the longest-running manufacturing survey compiled by a regional Federal Reserve Bank.
+The Federal Reserve Bank of Philadelphia’s MBOS is a monthly qualitative survey that asks high-level executives about the direction of change in activity at their manufacturing firms located in the Third District (Delaware, southern New Jersey, and eastern and central Pennsylvania).
+Sometimes referred to as the Philly Fed Index, the MBOS was launched in 1968 and is the longest-running manufacturing survey compiled by a regional Federal Reserve Bank.

 We conduct the MBOS monthly.
 Typically, we collect responses over an eight-day period that closes the Monday prior to publication.